ben-newman-0/sensor-mqtt-containers/rtl_433/README.md

 ## Usage

-Since rtl_433 is configured as the entrypoint of the container, any rtl_433 switches can be passed when running the container.
+Since rtl_433 is configured as the entry point of the container, any rtl_433 switches can be passed when running the container.

 The container can be started with the following command: